mtgjson/mtgjson-website/docs/file-models/setlist/README.md

 ## Model Properties

 > ### baseSetSize
-> Number of cards in the set.
+> The number of cards in the set.
 Will default to `totalSetSize` if not available.
 Note that Wizards sometimes prints extra cards beyond the set size into promos or supplemental products.
 >
 > - **Type:** `integer`
 > - **Introduced:** `v4.1.0`

 > ### block
-> Block name the set was in.
+> The block name the set was in.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### code
-> Set code for the set.
+> The set code for the set.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`

 > ### codeV3
-> Alternate set code Wizards uses for a select few duel deck sets.
+> The alternate set code Wizards uses for a select few duel deck sets.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.2.1`